-Phytocannabinoids are the cannabinoids produced in hemp.
-They have impressive therapeutic potential.
-Key compounds are included in the cannabinoid list below, and you will find a different combination of these compounds in our Phytocannabinoid-Rich Oil, CBD Gummies, Broad Spectrum Hemp Oil, and Pure CBD Oil.
+Phytocannabinoids have impressive therapeutic potential and are being sought after to help manage stress, anxiety, pain, inflammation, sleep and more.
+Key compounds are included in the cannabinoid list below, and you will find a different combination of these cannabinoids in our Phytocannabinoid Hemp Oil, CBD Gummies, Broad Spectrum Hemp Oil, and Pure CBD Oil.

 Cannabichromene is a cannabinoid that contributes to the overall analgesic, anti-inflammatory and antifungal effects of medical cannabis.

 CBD is a primary phytocannabinoid.
 Extensive research has demonstrated CBD to be a powerful antioxidant.
 Studies indicate its potential to treat a range of inflammatory, ischemic, age-related and autoimmune disorders.

 Similar to CBD, CBDa has anti-inflammatory and anesthetic effects.
 Research suggests that CBDa may restrict pivotal inflammatory intermediators to treat pain and arthritis.

 Cannabidivarin is a homolog of cannabidiol.
 It is reported to have powerful anti-convulsive effects.

 Cannabigerol is an adaptogenic “parent molecule” from which several other cannabinoids (THC, CBD and others) are derived.
 CBG is antibacterial and anti-tumor, and it is shown to stimulate neurogenesis (brain cell growth) and help with insomnia.